 - red studs mark the left edge of the road

 - amber studs mark the central reservation of a dual carriageway or motorway

 - green studs mark the edge of the main carriageway at lay-bys and slip roads

-- Green/yellow studs indicate temporary adjustments to lane layouts example. where road works are taking place
+- green/ yellow studs indicate temporary adjustments to lane layouts example where road works are taking place

 If you need to change lane, first use your mirrors and if necessary take a quick sideways glance to make sure you will not force another road user to change course or speed.

-When it safe to do so, signal to indicate your intentions to other road users and when clear move over.
+When it is safe to do so, signal to indicate your intentions to other road users and when clear move over.

 You should follow the signs and road markings and get into the lane as directed.
 In congested road conditions do not change lanes unnecessarily.